-Julian, Sandy, and I were lucky enough yesterday to attend the LGBT Pride Month Commemoration event at the White House.
+Julian, Sandy, and I were lucky enough yesterday to attend the LGBTQ Pride Month Commemoration event at the White House.
 President Obama and First Lady Michelle were there, along with some of NCLR’s closest colleagues and so many who have fought tirelessly for this moment.
 The Advocate asked me to write about my thoughts on the day.
 A link to that piece is below.

 We know we are far from finished.
-Yesterday’s U.S. Supreme Court ruling in the Hobby Lobby case will make it more difficult to protect LGBT people from discrimination.
+Yesterday’s U.S. Supreme Court ruling in the Hobby Lobby case will make it more difficult to protect LGBTQ people from discrimination.
 But we are up for the fight.
 We see the arc of history, and with your faith and support, we will win justice.

 What A Difference Five Years Makes

 Five years ago, on the weekend of my son Julian’s 13th birthday, he and I went to the White House.
 President Obama was commemorating the 40th Anniversary of the Stonewall uprising and I was lucky enough to be invited.
 The experience of being at the White House and seeing the President speak was enthralling for us.
 The room was packed with several hundred activists, elected officials, and numerous dignitaries.